 The world of insects is generally a primitive place.
-Most species of insect prefer to be alone.
+Most insect species prefer to be alone.
 They may lay eggs, but they don’t tend to build nests and you’d be hard-pressed to find a lot of insects being good parents to their offspring.

 These nests are usually found out in the wild, but there are times when they build nests in areas where there are homes and people.
 The tricky part is that some of these social insect species often defend their nests and unsuspecting people who stumble upon them are often stung or bitten.